 Tip 2 - Use finger foods to dip

 If your baby can pick up a finger food and take it to their mouth and eat, then try using a finger food as a dipper.
 Examples include:

 - a stick of pear and plain yoghurt,

 Role model and show your little one how to do it.
 To make it easier you can stick the finger foods into the dips for them just to pick out and eat with the coating.
 Both loading the finger food with soft foods and allowing them to dip it in, mimic the acts of picking up a spoon and feeding themselves with it.
 They get the added benefits of eating the softer wetter foods as they practice.

 If your baby won’t take a spoon from you, then think about supporting them to feed themselves with a spoon.
 At the start of eating solids, they don’t have the developmental skills to be proficient at picking up a spoon and scooping themselves.
 If you load up the spoon for them and then place it in front of them, they only have half the job to do – pick up the spoon and take it to their mouth.
 This takes me to tip 4…

-Our range of doddl baby cutlery, suitable for 6 months+ is perfect for introducing cutlery to your little one.
-The fork and spoon have smooth ends which feel comfortable in your baby’s mouth and the short handles encourage the correct grip.
-The children’s cutlery is suitable for 12 months+ and includes a fork, spoon and knife.
+Our range of doddl baby utensils, suitable for 6 months+ are perfect for introducing utensils to your little one.
+The fork and spoon have smooth ends which feel comfortable in your baby's mouth and the short handles encourage the correct grip.
+The children's utensils are suitable for 12 months+ and include a fork, spoon and knife.
 The short, smooth handles encourage the correct finger placement, developing dexterity, coordination and control.
-This makes it easy to transition to adult cutlery as and when they are ready.
+This makes it easy to transition to adult utensils as and when they are ready.